 "So free me from this slumber of mine."

-While in Dublin, I was able to meet the famous writer, Don George, the Global Travel Editor of Lonely Planet!
+While in Dublin, I was able to meet writer, Don George, the Global Travel Editor of Lonely Planet!
 So exciting to meet those that have come before me.
 What a career he has had and I only hope to be half as great as he is at travel writing!

 While in Dublin, I stayed in Temple Bar, and recommend it as an area to stay, as there are many things to do and see in this part of the city.
 The Cassidy Hotel was my home base that I found on the hotel booking website HRS.
 It is a great website to search for European hotels in various cities at reasonable rates.
 This area of Temple Bar has, of course, bars, but Irish Pubs are quite different than traditional bars at home in the USA.

-They are decorated in brightly colored paints and are very lively and warm.
+The bars are decorated in brightly colored paints and are very lively and warm.